tml-epfl/adv-training-corruptions/README.md

 ## Code
 The main dependencies are specified in `requirements.txt`.

 To train new models, one can use the following commands:

-- Standard training:
+- Standard training on CIFAR-10:
-`python train.py --eps 0.0 --attack none --epochs 150 --data_dir ../datasets/ --model_path models/standard.pt`
+`python train.py --eps=0.0 --attack=none --epochs=150 --model_path='models/standard-cifar10.pt'`

-- L<sub>2</sub> adversarial training with eps=0.1=25.5/255:
+- L<sub>2</sub> adversarial training with `eps=0.1` on CIFAR-10:
-`python train.py --eps 0.1 --attack pgd --distance l2 --epochs 150 --data_dir ../datasets/ --model_path models/l2_0.1.pt`
+`python train.py --eps=0.1 --attack=pgd --distance=l2 --epochs=150 --model_path='models/l2-at-eps=0.1-cifar10.pt'`

-- Relaxed LPIPS adversarial training (RLAT) model:
+- Relaxed LPIPS adversarial training (RLAT) with `eps=0.08` on CIFAR-10:
-`python train.py --eps 0.08 --attack rlat --distance l2 --epochs 150 --data_dir ../datasets/ --model_path models/rlat_0.08.pt`
+`python train.py --eps=0.08 --attack=rlat --distance=l2 --epochs=150 --model_path='models/rlat_eps=0.08-cifar10.pt'`

+Training ImageNet models can be done similarly but you additionally need to have the ImageNet dataset in folder `<dataset_directory>/imagenet` where the default value of `<dataset_directory>` is `./datasets` (see `train.py`).

 ## Models
 We provide all the models reported in Tables 3 and 4 in [this Google drive folder](https://drive.google.com/drive/folders/1drD6E3xX2ERjIuYoZjFleTZ7rr7WcYBq?usp=sharing).

+Example how to run evaluation of a model:
+- `python eval_cifar10c.py --checkpoint=models_paper/cifar10/rlat-eps=0.08-cifar10.pt`
+- `python eval_imagenet100c.py --checkpoint=models_paper/imagenet100/rlat-eps=0.02-imagenet100.pt`

+Note that the CIFAR-10 Fast PAT model `fast-pat-eps=0.02-cifar10.pt` is the only exception and requires the [original code](https://github.com/cassidylaidlaw/perceptual-advex) to be properly restored.

 ## Full evaluation results
-We additionally provide detailed evaluation results for each corruption type and each severity level for all CIFAR-10 and ImageNet-100 models in folder `full_evaluation_results`.
+We additionally provide detailed evaluation results for each corruption type and each severity level for all CIFAR-10 and ImageNet-100 models in folder [`full_evaluation_results`](https://github.com/tml-epfl/adv-training-corruptions/tree/main/full_evaluation_results).